 We offer an extensive hands-on resource collection with volunteers available to help you discover your family history.
 For researchers unable to visit our library, volunteers will do a limited search

 See Services Page.

-In 2017 and 2018 our Resource Center was visited by researchers from the localities marked on the following map.
+In 2019 our Resource Center has been visited by researchers from the localities marked on the following map.

 Zoom out to see more distant visitors

 In addition to visitors to our Resource Centre in Woodstock we receive requests for research from around the world